sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Firmware Communication State
 - Driver Version

-Driver Surface 连接底层设备状态与上层 Runtime Output。
+The Driver Surface connects underlying device status with upper-layer Runtime Output.

 ---

 ## ROS / Application Surface

-ROS 或 Application Surface 用于观察机器人应用实际接收到的数据。
+The ROS or Application Surface is used to observe the data actually received by the robot application.

-建议包括：
+Recommended inclusions:

 - ROS Node State
 - ROS Topic Frequency